tktracker/IntuneDocs/intune/fundamentals/groups-add.md

 - **Assigned groups** - Manually add users or devices into a static group.
 - **Dynamic groups** (Requires Azure AD Premium) - Automatically add users or devices to user groups or device groups based on an expression you create.

   For example, when a user is added with the manager title, the user is automatically added to an **All managers** users group.
-Or, when a device has the iOS device OS type, the device is automatically added to an **All iOS devices** devices group.
+Or, when a device has the iOS/iPadOS device OS type, the device is automatically added to an **All iOS devices** devices group.

 ## Add a new group